-For specific information on configuring, refer to the online Help.
+For specific information on configuring, refer to the help section for the selected interface, found under Connecting to a host.

-- 3. Select a system name, then click Add.

-- 4. Select a link.
+- 3. Select a system name, then click Add. - 4.
+Select a link.

-- 5. Click the link interface tab, then add or change configuration values as needed.

-- 6. Select File > Save.
+- 5. Click the link interface tab, then add or change configuration values as needed. - 6.
+From the File menu, choose Save, or click the Save icon.

-By default, the configuration is saved as an $\,.\,{\rm ehn}$ file.
+By default, the configuration is saved as an .ehn file.

-Click the Advanced tab to specify an LU with a name different than your system's LU.
+Click the Advanced tab to specify a logical unit with a name different than your system's.

-Rumba Communication Monitor
+Communication Monitor

-Rumba Communication Monitor helps you monitor, troubleshoot, and optimize your network.
+The Rumba Communication Monitor is a valuable utility that helps you monitor, troubleshoot, and optimize your network.
 Also, you can view non-configured system links.

-Rumba Communication Monitor displays what the Rumba SNA engine finds.
-The left pane shows that the APPN link is not connected and the right pane gives detailed information about the link:
+The Rumba Communication Monitor displays what the Rumba SNA engine finds.
+The left pane shows that the APPN link is not connected and the right pane gives detailed information about the link.